1st Royal Naval Brigade: Commanders

 According to the November 1914 Naval List, the 'First Brigade' had an Honorary Colonel, the Admiral of the Fleet The Honourable John Fisher, Lord Fisher of Kilverstone GCB OM GCVO.
 It is unknown when (or if) he relinquished his appointment.

 The first appointed commander was designated as the 'Brigade Commodore', but held the rank of Captain.
 The first officer to hold this post was Wilfred Henderson.
 Captain Henderson had previously been Royal Naval Attaché to the German Empire prior to the outbreak of the war.
-He lost his post as brigade commander following the brigade's escape into the Netherlands.
+He was interned in Holland on 9 October 1914 following the brigade's escape into the Netherlands.

 At some point just before the end of the Siege of Antwerp, Colonel David Mercer CB RM took command of the brigade.
 Before this appointment, he had been Assistant Adjutant General of the Royal Marines (since September 1911).
 On 22 January 1914, Mercer was promoted as Temporary Major General.
 Mercer remained in command of the brigade, as Assistant Adjutant General until the brigade's disbandment in July 1916.
 On 26 June 1916, Mercer was promoted to Adjutant General of the Royal Marines and subsequently promoted as a temporary Major General.